Das42/technical_assessment_github/jokes.md

 .
 .
 .
 Because he used up all his cache.

+# Pei
+What did the 0 say to the 8?
+.
+.
+.
+.
+.
+Nice belt.